Is La Roche-Posay Anthelios Melt-in Milk Sunscreen SPF 60 Safe?

 People Also Ask

-Is this sunscreen safe during pregnancy?
+Is La Roche-Posay sunscreen safe during pregnancy?

-Is it good for oily or sensitive skin?
+Is this sunscreen good for sensitive skin?

-Can children use this sunscreen?
+Can children use La Roche-Posay Anthelios sunscreen?

 Bottom Line